Originally published August 2021

 All the Senses Are Affected

 As you can see, Fibromyalgia affects all of the senses.
 It can be pretty frustrating and many of these issues have no way to help the problem other than avoidance.
-I hope this helps you understand a bit more about the Pain Warriors Plight.
+I hope this helps you understand more about the Pain Warriors Plight.
 Come back again for more explanations.

 Are You Feeling My Pain?